custom-dev-tools/.github/.github/ISSUE_TEMPLATE/issues-template.md

 ---
 name: Report an Issue
-about: Create a report to help me improve this product
+about: Report an issue agaist this product
-title: ''
+title: 'Issue: '
 labels: under investigation
 assignees: custom-dev-tools